3and4/Leither/doc/GongShi-en.md

     Security threshold sets the minimum auditing cost, so that the cost of mining and service fee can be estimated.
 Accumulated audit period of a normal transaction will be 1.
     Different audit period has different value, therefore different system reward.
 **Dispute Procedure and Penalty**
+All of the online nodes will be responsible to audit transactions within a certain scope.

+#### 6.5 Smart Contract
+Smart contract is similar to transfer procedure.
+A contract includes smart code, signature of consignor, upper limit of contract.
+The bookkeeper in upper level by default is responsible to execute the contract.
+User can also appoint a consignee node.
+For complicated contract, if unforeseeable risk is too high, the security deposit of nodes executing and checking the contract shall be raised to cover the risk.
+It is equivalent to a third party endorse the contract with its own credit and earn corresponding reward.

+When dispute happens, the whole network joins dispute handling procedure.
+The nodes that vote must freeze some of its own asset.
+After the dispute, the wrong side will lost its frozen asset.

+#### 6.6 Account Inquiry
+Information of system account is public, but regular user account is private and cannot be inquired.
+However authenticity of account information that user chooses to demonstrate can be verified by checking the synopsis recorded in public ledger.
+The truthfulness of synopsis can be confirmed by checking synopsis of child branches.
+### VII.
+Privacy and Transaction Security
+#### 7.1 Privacy and Consensus
+**Conflict**
+In traditional block-chain, consensus is based on transparency.
+If account information is hidden, there is not way to confirm the legitimacy of a transaction.
+The buyer might spend more than it owns.
+**Solution**
+For parties not involved in a transaction, the purpose of information is more likely to avoid potential harm of ignorance, rather than voyeurism.
+If a proper balance can be reached, there is no need for the others to know the detail of a deal.
+**Premise and Principles**
+The premise and principles for anonymity of personal information is that the parties involved in a deal and the others do no harm to each other.
+#### 7.2 Transaction Security
+To avoid collateral damage, it is necessary to make every member of an organization believes a deal is legal.
+#### 7.2.1 Safety Conditions
+Legal transaction must meet the following conditions.
++ Truthful intention
+The deal is confirm by both parties.
++ True deal
+The seller has sufficient commodity to trade.
+Fund transferred cannot be negative.
+No negative account after the transaction.
++ Balanced Account
+Without system reward, the overall account balance do not change after a transaction.
+System reward can be counted as a transfer from organization to users, therefore total account balance still do not change.
+#### 7.2.2 Safety Analysis
++ Transaction parties' responsibility
+The seller will strictly check the safety conditions above, otherwise it will not receive the fund.
+The buyer will also double check the parameters and procedure of the transaction, for illegal deal will be punished by the organization.
++ Other members
+The other parties need to check if there is any fake transaction or account balance issue, in order to protect themselves from collateral damage.
++ Other Child Organization
+Child Organization: Every account ID is a 160 bit number on a Merkle tree.
+If subnet mask of Ethernet can be applied to mask account ID's bit one at a time, one account can belong to 160 child organization (sub-tree) simultaneously.

+The question of collateral damage can be restated.
+Any child organization that does not include transaction party only need to verify there is no fake deal or account balance issue within the child organization that includes a transaction party.

+#### 7.3 Anonymity Strategy
+**Child Organization Opacity**
+If an child organization is a unit of settlement, transaction information can be hidden within the child-organization.
+Any other user only need to worry about the general account balance of the child organization and legal.
+**Third Party Opacity**
+If there is a third party endorsement to ensure no collateral damage to the others irrelevant to the deal, transaction information can be revealed in delayed time.
+**Translucent Network**
+During redundant backup, information of an account is backup only by a few accounts nearby.
+Accounts faraway can only acquire summarized information by a few top layer accounts, without knowing any details of the lower layers.
+This strategy both guarantees the transaction information safely confirmable, and also the anonymity of information.

+#### 7.4 Anonymity Method
+The following method to implement information anonymity.
+**Credit Endorsement**
+A third party can be appointed to endorse a transaction.
+Bookkeeper is the default executive.
+Transaction runs on a branch.
+Because there is an endorser to pledge for the transaction, third party will not take damage.
+**Neighbor Check**
+After a transaction is committed and Merkle tree changed, bookkeeper must broadcast the information.
+The neighbors of the transaction parties will get details because they provide redundant backup, so they must verify the transaction and check the Merkle tree.

+If error happens, dispute procedure kicks in.
+Except a few bookkeepers and neighbors, most of the users will not receive transaction details.

+### VIII.
+Quantitative Analysis
+Usee BTC as reference, currently there are about 30 million accounts and the average number of transaction is 6.67 per second.